 Residents will improve their bedside teaching as well as formal presentation skills during this elective.
 Days will be spent preparing lectures, working with medical students, and learning about various teaching techniques.
 Residents will assist with student cadaver labs, lectures, simulation labs, suturing labs, and informal bedside teaching sessions in the ED.
 There are no weekends and no calls.

 This elective provides an opportunity for residents to dedicate some time to their research project, under the guidance of a selected mentor.
 They will craft their own objectives and goals for this elective, which must be approved by the residency director prior to the start of the rotation.

 Splinting, reducing, relocating, pinning, and placing traction are just some of the many procedures you can get on this rotation.
 Residents will work with the orthopedics residents in the trauma resuscitation bay to address the multitude of acute orthopedic injuries presenting to Shock Trauma.
 This is a very busy service and you will not be bored.
 Your schedule is negotiated based on your interest in working a combination of both days and nights prior to the start of the rotation.

 This is a popular elective available to EM residents around the country.
 It has received rave reviews from those who have participated in the past.
 The toxicology trained faculty at Univ. of Maryland will facilitate enrollment for any resident interested.

 Senior residents have the opportunity to increase their exposure to pediatric patients with this elective in one of the busiest pediatric emergency departments in the country.
-Children’s National Medical Center, in Washington, DC is the site of one month rotations in Peds EM for first and second year residents.
 They are happy to have third year residents as elective rotators as well.
 In this elective, senior residents will be involved in all pediatric trauma resuscitations as well as the care of the most critically ill children in the department.
 Schedule is varied day and night shifts, with some weekends possible.